Title: On the Verge (Prelude to an Admission of Love)

 She’s also learned she doesn’t like being kept in the dark or blindsided after the fact.
 Why didn’t you tell me, Mulder, she asked after learning about the loss of her ova.
 At a custody hearing, of all places, petitioning to adopt Emily.
 His reply: I thought I was protecting you.

 Well, she doesn’t need coddling.
-She needs the truth.
-“I want to know what happened to me.”
+She needs facts.

 “Are you sure?”
 His tone is measured.